thecaffeinedev/thecaffeinedev/README.md

  I am a Software Engineer 💻.
 I have had experience working with various technologies like ML and Full Stack Web Developement.
 Some technology I enjoy working  with include NodeJS, ReactJS, MongoDB & PostgreSQL 📼, in ML (Tensorflow, PyTorch, OpenCV..etc) 🖥.

-While I work in a variety of languages, Python & Javascript has a special place in my 💙.

 <br />